sararsaurus/frontend-happy-trails/README.md

 :sunny: important daylight information
 :cloud_with_lightning_and_rain: today's and tonight's forecast
 :mountain: trail conditions
-:notebook: general interest facts about your selected area
+:notebook: general facts about your selected area

 ## Libraries

-React (frontend)
+React (frontend),
-Rails (backend)
+Rails (backend),
 Mapbox GL JS

 ## Installation & usage

 This project is locally hosted, and the frontend pairs with [this backend](https://github.com/sararsaurus/backend-happy-trails-api), which you will need to get things working.

-Assuming you've already followed the backend instructions, clone this repo and run:
+Once you've followed the backend instructions, clone this repo and run:

 ```bash
 npm install